Gustav Schelde Møller Billede 05.07.2024, 18.10.17 1600Px

 You can see when your favourite artists are playing in the schedule and build your personal program in Roskilde Festival's official app.

-Our festival is all about creating fantastic experiences, and that doesn't necessarily involve alcohol.
-There are plenty of fun and exciting activities to participate in, concerts to enjoy, and people to meet, whether you drink alcohol or not.
+The festival is about creating amazing experiences – and that doesn’t have to include alcohol.
+There are tons of fun things to do, great concerts to enjoy and people to meet, no matter what’s in your cup.